How To: Render Hair

 1. Add Hair to an object in the usual way

 Don't delete the hair material or the hair videopost effect in the render settings.
 You don't need to change anything there.

 Note: if you change the type in the generate tab of the hair object to spline, you must add a cyCurve tag to the hair object, or no hair will render.

 2. Create a Cycles 4D Object Material

-In the node editor delete the Diffuse BSDF node and add a Hair BSDF node.
+In the node editor delete the Principled BSDF node and add a Hair BSDF node.
 Link its BSDF output port to the Surface port in the Output node.

 3. Apply the new material to the Cinema 4D Hair object.